ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

   * Description of Option Value as possibly composed of sub-fields.
   * Both the syntactic approach and the semantics approach are possible (see draft-ietf-schc-universal-option).
   * Updated the FIDs to be consistent with the semantic approach.

+* Compression of OSCORE Option:

+  * Revised semantics of the x sub-fields related to KUDOS
+  * Removed moot sub-fields related to KUDOS

 * Updated author's contact information.